vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/Joe.Heitkamp.md

 **x points**: Lorem ipsum dolor set amet

+* Ahhhhh the blue is burning my retinas.
+* There is a lot of low-hanging fruit here that could significantly improve the front-end.
+Spend some time picking a font and adding some padding to the content so it's not so flush-left.
+I know time is always an issue with these projects, but remember that you're a front-end developer and these are the things you'll be showing in your portfolio to employers.
+This particular UI doesn't seem to demonstrate a solid effort.

 ## Data Persistence with SQL Database

 **15 points**: Mostly set up the database with the correct relationships and fields though there are a lot of inaccuracies and inconsistencies throughout the migrations directory.